CHANGELOGS

 /// #000000 V1 : Fully 3D printed one-piece controller.

 /// #000000 V2 : Fully 3D printed one-piece controller.
-The V2 further developed the V1, introducing surface textures and threaded inserts for thermoplastics.
+V2 further developed the V1, introducing surface textures and threaded inserts for thermoplastics.

 Atlas Slim Changelog: